 The market had already started to price in a Conservative majority, which may limit the size of any short-term gains, and in reality ‘getting Brexit done’ only applies to the Withdrawal Agreement.
 Far greater uncertainty still exists around a trade agreement, where the risk of ‘no deal’ remains, particularly given Boris Johnson’s stated aim of a deal by the end of 2020 or leaving without one.
 We believe business investment is likely to remain weak amid this ongoing uncertainty.
 With consumption growth constrained by a record-low savings ratio, the UK economy is still vulnerable in the longer term.

-The UK Alpha Fund continues to focus on high-quality companies that are able to generate cash even in tough economic conditions, and re-invest that cash at attractive rates of return.
-The Fund also continues to carefully manage economic, currency and liquidity risk at the portfolio level.
+We continue to focus on high-quality companies that are able to generate cash even in tough economic conditions, and re-invest that cash at attractive rates of return.
+We also continue to carefully manage economic, currency and liquidity risk at the portfolio level.

 Ken Hsia - Portfolio Manager, 4 Factor - Europe

 A Conservative majority had increasingly become the consensus view in the run-up to polling day, reflected in the gradual strengthening of sterling.
 While it introduces the least fresh uncertainty, the final Brexit terms and any trade deal with the EU remain to be established.
 Thus, while we expect a relief bounce in UK-centric companies that have de-rated to trade at a discount to the rest of Europe, we do not expect an immediate impact on incomes or corporate investment within the UK.